james5418/james5418.github.io/index.md

 Hi!
 I am Peng-Jui Wang (王朋睿).
 {:.lead}

-I recently graduated from [National Yang Ming Chiao Tung University](https://www.nycu.edu.tw) in Taiwan with a bachelor's degree in computer science.
+I recently graduated from [National Yang Ming Chiao Tung University](https://www.nycu.edu.tw){:target="_blank" rel="noopener noreferrer"} in Taiwan with a bachelor's degree in computer science.
 Now, I am applying for a master’s degree in computer science in the United States.

-During the last two years of my undergraduate studies, I was a research assistant at Professor [Yung-Ju Chang’s](https://www.armuro.info) Mobile and Ubiquitous Interaction Lab.
+During the last two years of my undergraduate studies, I was a research assistant at Professor [Yung-Ju Chang’s](https://www.armuro.info){:target="_blank" rel="noopener noreferrer"} Mobile and Ubiquitous Interaction Lab.
 In this role, I conducted research focused on mobile notification and developed intelligent notification systems that enhance smartphone users’ experience of notifications.

 Besides, I completed three internships in backend engineering, where I gained hands-on skills in building efficient backend systems, managing databases, and applying DevOps practices.
 These experiences marked a significant growth in my practical expertise, putting me firmly on the path to becoming a skilled and competitive professional in the field.